WebAssembly/wasi-crypto/design/security.md

 This also includes the way public keys are validated.
-For example, the specification may require implementations to prevent the creation of a public key if the source representation of the key is not in canonical form.
+For example, the specification may require implementations to prevent the creation of a public key if the source representation of that key is not in canonical form.